-Commercial rockfish fisheries are managed under three assemblages: DSR, pelagic shelf (PSR), and slope rockfish.
+Commercial rockfish fisheries are managed under three assemblages: DSR, pelagic shelf rockfish (PSR), and slope rockfish.
 DSR include the following species: yelloweye, quillback, China, copper, rosethorn, canary, and tiger.
 PSR include black, deacon, dusky, dark, yellowtail, and widow.
 Slope rockfish contain all other Sebastes species.
 Thornyhead, Sebastolobus species, are defined separately; in Central Region, thornyhead rockfish harvest is combined with slope rockfish for reporting.

 In the Southeast Region biological samples of rockfish are collected from the directed commercial DSR fishery; sampling effort was expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
 The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fishery was not opened.
 Fishery data are also collected from the logbook program, which is mandatory for all groundfish fisheries.
 The logbook program is designed to obtain detailed information regarding specific harvest location.
-In 2018, length, weight and age structures were collected from 1,789 yelloweye rockfish caught in the directed and halibut commercial longline fisheries.
-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2018 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
-Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily slope and demersal shelf species.
-The directed jig fishery in the Cook Inlet Area that targets pelagic rockfish begins July 1 and historically has been the focus of rockfish sampling during the last half of the year.
-Limited fishing effort drastically reduced sampling opportunities from 2006-2009 until an increase in effort resulted in additional sampling opportunity with sampling goals for Cook Inlet Area black rockfish being met 2014-2018.
-Additional rockfish samples were collected from bycatch fisheries in Cook Inlet Area and PWS with the sampling goal achieved or nearly achieved for yelloweye rockfish in both areas.
+In 2019, length, weight and age structures were collected from 553 yelloweye rockfish caught in the directed and 771 caught in the halibut commercial longline fisheries.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2019 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
+Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily DSR and slope species.
+The directed jig fishery in the Cook Inlet Area that targets PSR begins July 1 and historically has been the focus of rockfish sampling during the last half of the year.
 Sample data collected included date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
-Homer staff determine ages of pelagic and demersal shelf rockfish otoliths, and otoliths from slope and thornyhead rockfish species were sent to the ADF&G Age Determination Unit in Juneau.
-In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both yelloweye and black rockfish; collection of fin clips began in 2018 and will continue into 2019 followed by genetic analysis.
-Additional sampling occurred during Cook Inlet and PWS research trawl surveys (Contact Elisa Russ).
+Homer staff determine ages of PSR and DSR otoliths; otoliths from slope and thornyhead rockfish species were sent to the ADF&G Age Determination Unit in Juneau.
+In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both yelloweye and black rockfish; tissue samples were collected in 2018 and 2019 with genetic analysis to follow.
+Additionally, ovaries were collected from both species of rockfish for maturity and fecundity studies.
+An age structure exchange was also conducted on velloweye rockfish between commercial and sport age reading staff in Homer.
+The genetics and gonad collections, and age structure exchange, were conducted as collaborative interdivisional research as part of the ADF&G Statewide Rockfish Initiative (SRI) initiated in 2017 (Contact Elisa Russ).